 About Brexit Desk

 Any Free Trade Agreement (FTA) that is eventually achieved will at least have to cover: common objectives, institutional arrangements and (potentially most difficult of all) dispute resolution mechanisms.
-It currently seems the FTA is destined to resemble, but not be the same as, arrangements previously concluded between the EU and Switzerland, Singapore and Canada respectively.
+It currently seems the FTA could resemble, but not be the same as, arrangements previously concluded between the EU and Norway or Canada respectively.

-Politically, it seems there will have to be an adjustment to how the UK engages with the EU Single Market – even if, somewhat ironically, the Single Market (including passporting arrangements for financial services) is largely a creation of the 1992 Programme guided by the then British Commissioner, Lord Cockfield.
+Politically, it seems there will have to be an adjustment to how the UK engages with the EU Single Market – even though, somewhat ironically, the Single Market (including passporting arrangements for financial services) was largely a creation of the ‘1992’ Programme guided then by the British EU Commissioner, Lord Cockfield.

 Policy choices will have to be made about the future implementation of the UK’s mergers regime.
 The competition law (anti-trust) regime seems less likely to be affected as there is already genuine parallelism with existing EU law – although the scope for divergence after EU exit will increase.

 At the time of writing (January 2019) the clock is ticking down towards a disorderly Brexit; but many businesses, on both sides of the Channel, seem prepared ill-prepared for a ‘no-deal’ exit.

 Quite apart from any tariff concerns, contract terms and conditions are one important area for verification.
 For example, does your contract assume that the UK is a member of the EU?
 Is there a mechanism for contract review in light of changed circumstances?
 What is the currency for payment?

 FLINN takes an active part in policy discussions around Brexit.
 Where there are concrete documents (the draft withdrawal agreement and accompanying political declaration for example) FLINN stands ready to provide analysis and practical comments.